128technology/docs/docs/config_command_guide.md

 Predefined policies for intrusion detection actions

 Options:
-none        No IDP policy.
+- none: No IDP policy.
-alert       A policy that only alerts. standard    The standard blocking and alerting policy. strict      A strict blocking and alerting policy.
+- alert: A policy that only alerts.
+- standard: The standard blocking and alerting policy.
+- strict: A strict blocking and alerting policy.

 ## `configure authority service access-policy idp-profile`